slott56/Stingray-Reader/docs/source/developer.rst

 **Stingray** Application Design
 =================================

-We need to consider two tiers of testing.
-Conventional unit testing makes sure our application's processing is valid.
+A application need to consider two tiers of testing.
+Conventional unit testing makes sure the application's processing is valid.
-Beyond that, we also need to do data quality testing to ensure that the data itself is valid.
+Beyond that, data quality testing ensures that the data itself is valid.

+Data quality testing is facilitated by some specific design patterns for the application as a while.

 For application unit testing, our programs should be decomposed into three tiers of processing.